WHAS Crusade for Children History

 WHAS Studio, Louisville

 Crusade 32 hits the $2 million mark.
-It took 24 years for the Crusade to reach the million dollar mark and eight to go from $1 million to $2 million.
-Ford Motor Company and Jefferson County School employees join the Crusade to help raise the $ 2 million.
+It took 24 years for the Crusade to reach the million-dollar mark and eight to go from $1 million to $2 million.
+Ford Motor Company and Jefferson County School employees joined the Crusade to help raise the $2 million.

 1986